Article I: Name and Purpose

 2. An officer will be admitted to office after receiving at least a majority vote from the board.

-3. Voting can occur over email or in-person.
-Email elections will be completed via an anonymous web form overseen by the standing president.
+3. Voting can occur online or in person.
+Online elections will be completed via an anonymous web platform overseen by the standing president.

 4. Board members can nominate themselves or other members of the BMRC for officer after completing one year as a member.